borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 Another option is to customize your consistency checks.
-By default, if you omit consistency checks from configuration, borgmatic runs full-repository checks (`repository`) and per-archive checks (`archives`) within each repository.
-(Although see below about check frequency.)
-This is equivalent to what `borg check` does if run without options.
+By default, if you omit consistency checks from configuration, borgmatic runs full-repository checks (`repository`) and per-archive checks (`archives`) within each repository, running the checks on a monthly basis.
+(See below about setting your own check frequency.)

 But if you find that archive checks are too slow, for example, you can configure borgmatic to run repository checks only.
 Configure this in the